 Now add the bag of frozen mixed vegetables and cook until the vegetables have softened.
 Make sure to stir constantly, so the vegetables cook evenly.

-Add your white rice and mix in with the vegetables.
+Add your white, cooked rice and mix in with the vegetables.
 Next, add your sauce and continue stirring for two more minutes.

 Garnish with scallions or green onions, and it is ready to be devoured.